zzc01/Machine-Translation-with-Transformers/deploy/ReadMe.md

 Here we deploy the trained german-english translator onto AWS EC2 instance.
 Here are the instructions.

 ## Launch a AWS EC2 instance
 Select Amazon Linux 2 AMI.
-Because loaingd the translator model requires more than 1G of memory.
-Therefore, select the t2.small machine which has 2G of memory.
-Then setup the key-pairs and IAM settings.
+Since loading the translator model requires more than 1G of memory.
+Here we select the t2.small machine which has 2G of memory.
+Next setup the key-pairs and IAM settings.

 ## Install docker
 ssh to EC2 instance.
 Then run the following command to install docker.